 Sunday March 18 the Gala for American Equestrians Got Talent was held at the Global Dressage Arena in Wellington, Florida.
-The event, which is in its third year, was re-vamped for 2018 as a One Night Only Gala featuring former AEGT Finalists.
+The event, which is in its fourth year, was re-vamped for 2018 as a One Night Only Gala featuring former AEGT Finalists.
 Ten former year finalists competed for the coveted prize of $10,000 and the title of Most Talented American Equestrian.

 The talent for the evening included Brian Lookabill, who also won in AEGT's first year, and his runners-up for the title: Ki-Juan Minors, Michael Boone and Teaghan James.
 Other incredible performances were produced by David Willis, Kylie Peitz, Taylor Hughes, Kayden Muller, and 12 year old Chelsea Hellman.